 The cooking classes will serve as a cornerstone experience for the program.
 Each evening class will end with the traditional sit-down dinner as a group where everyone will be able to taste their own gastronomic creations.

-Italian language course through the Università per Stranieri di Siena
+Italian language courses at the Università per Stranieri di Siena (optional)

-Vetri Nathan is an Assistant Professor of Italian Studies in the College of Liberal Arts.
-He received his PhD from Stanford University and specializes in Immigration and globalization in Italy, Italian cinema, and postcolonial/transnational theory.
+Vetri Nathan is a Professor of Italian Studies in the College of Liberal Arts.
+He received his PhD from Stanford University and specializes in immigration and globalization in Italy, Italian cinema, and postcolonial/transnational theory.

 Chef Instructor Angelo Guida is a native of Naples; he previously worked at award-winning restaurants Gusto in Rome and Bocca di Lupo in London.